 “Yes.”
 Her lips twisted sourly.
 The deep brown scar marring the plumpness of her left cheek darkened further.
 “Her guardian is far too lenient with her, but the overseers have decided.”

 They walked for a while, the hallways solely theirs.
-Unlike the lower quarters where the children and servants slept, guardian presence at night was limited to those who’d had a hand in raising the spellsters sleeping here.
-All on the basis that they’d done a proper job in instilling the right rules into their charges.
+Unlike the lower quarters where the children and servants slept, guardian presence here, especially at night, was limited to those who’d had a hand in raising the spellsters sleeping here, all on the basis that they’d done a proper job in instilling the right rules into their charges.

 He rubbed the back of his neck, trying to think of a suitable way to broach the subject of the impending competition.
 “I heard there’s a leashed spellster in residence.”

 Tricia gave a noncommittal mumble.
 Such a response was hardly surprising.
-Any time someone mentioned life beyond the tower walls, especially the decades-long war they had with the west and the people they sent to fight on the border, she seemed to prefer ignoring the issue.
+Any time someone mentioned life beyond the tower walls, especially the decades-long war they had with the Udynean Empire or the people they sent to fight on the border, she seemed to prefer ignoring the issue.

 “Ness says they’re looking for recruits and I... was thinking of competing?”

 She came to an abrupt halt and stared up at him, completely horrified.
 “You want to leave the tower?
 Have you heard nothing I’ve told you over the years?”
 Tricia threw up her hands.
 “It’s a dangerous world out there.
 This tower is your home and you want to just... leave?”

 “No, I...”
 No spellster could ever just leave.
 They needed to be leashed first and that took overseer permission.
 Trying otherwise meant spending a lifetime being hunted by the king’s hounds.
 “I want to join the king’s army.”

 “Child, you don’t know what you’re asking.”
 Her calloused and wrinkled hands cupped his face.
 “You know why we keep your kind here.”